Dognapping & Dog Theft Statistics To Know In 2026

 Nearly 10 Million Dogs and Cats Go Missing Annually in the US (Peeva)

-It’s literally a heartstopping experience when you find your beloved pet missing.
+It’s literally a heart-stopping experience when you find your beloved pet missing.
 Sadly, according to the American Humane Association, pets sometimes wander off and become lost.

 As many as one out of three go missing during their lifetime, and around 10 million dogs and cats are either lost or abducted in the USA annually.